BrendanMulcahy/Dota-2-Alt-Tab/README.txt

  - Update data/a_playdota/hero_images
    - Get the image URL over on palydota.com/heroes

+ - Add relevant hero abreviations so the search bar knows about them.
+   Currently this is directly in the dotaalttab.lua file but it would be better if this information were moved to the data folder.

 == HOW TO ADD A NEW DOTA 2 HERO